 WHERE TO STAY IN THE LAKE DISTRICT WITHOUT A CAR?

-The town centre is not the prettiest in the Lake District, but it has plenty of useful facilities.
+The town centre is not the prettiest in the Lake District but has plenty of useful facilities.

 Keswick is easy to reach by public transport and lies at the centre of a good bus network.
 Buses run south to Grasmere, east to Penrith and west to Cockermouth.